 "The ÖVP is an extremely complex organization, dependent on municipal and regional bodies," said Filzmaier.
 "He consolidated decision-making functions under the party leader, namely, himself."

-Filzmaier also downplayed concerns that Kurz is seeking to become some sort of anti-immigrant nationalist leader in the vein of Hungary's Viktor Orban or the US' Donald Trump, stressing that the young politician is ardently pro-EU.
+Filzmaier also downplayed concerns that Kurz is seeking to become some sort of anti-immigrant nationalist leader in the vein of Hungary's prime minister, Viktor Orban, or the US president, Donald Trump, stressing that the young politician is ardently pro-EU.

 "He sees himself more as a conservative Emmanuel Macron or Justin Trudeau," Filzmaier said ahead of Kurz's election.
 "He hasn't started his own party like Macron, but he has tried to make his changes in the ÖVP look like a new movement.
 And it's working.
 Before he took over the party's leadership in the spring, the ÖVP was lagging in third place at 20 percent in the polls.
 Now, it's in first place at over 30 percent."

 Possible boon for far-right populists

-Kurz's ÖVP has spent much of the post-war period ruling in a so-called "grand coalition" with their natural rivals, the Social Democrats (SPÖ) since 2007.
+Kurz's ÖVP has spent much of the post-war period ruling in a so-called "grand coalition" with their natural rivals, the Social Democrats (SPÖ).
 But now, Austria's two biggest parties have both said they refuse to rule together again.
-This paves the way for the far-right populist Freedoem Party (FPÖ) which performed nearly as well as the SPÖ in October's elections, (26.86 percent for the Social Democrats to the FPÖ's 25.97 percent) to enter into government with the ÖVP, which garnered the most votes at 31.47 percent.
+This paved the way for the far-right populist Freedom Party (FPÖ) which performed nearly as well as the SPÖ in October's elections, (26.86 percent for the Social Democrats to the FPÖ's 25.97 percent) to enter into government with the ÖVP, which garnered the most votes at 31.47 percent.